shikhardhwaj/Importing-and-Cleaning-of-SmartPhone-Data/README.md

 The project contains the following files:

-* `./datasets/UCI HAR Dataset`: Human Activity Recognition Using Smartphones Dataset Version 1.0.
+* `UCI HAR Dataset`: Human Activity Recognition Using Smartphones Dataset Version 1.0.
 * `README.md`: description of the steps for perfoming the dataset analysis.
 * `CodeBook.md`: indicate all the variables and summaries calculated, along with units, and any other relevant information.
 * `run_analysis.R`: R scripts performing the analysis on the dataset.